splunk/splunk-aws-cloudformation/README.md

 ## TODOs ##

-* Add support for new and updated instances types, e.g. i2.xlarge
+* ~~Add support for new and updated instances types, e.g. i2.xlarge~~ (DONE)
-* Support Search Head Pooling to go from 1:N searcher/indexer to N:N searcher/indexer topology
+* Support search head clustering to go from 1:N searcher/indexer to N:N searcher/indexer topology
 * Add HA to potential single points of failure such as Cluster Master, License Master
 * Add Auto Scale to Splunk Indexer and/or Search Head tier
 * Apply recommended EC2 instance type & proper sizing